 Return of the Jedi, also produced by George Lucas, was more kid-oriented than the well-received and Darker and EdgierThe Empire Strikes Back, the previous film in the original trilogy.
-Interestingly enough, Lucas, who didn't direct either film, wanted The Empire Strikes Back to be lighter and softer; he was eventually convinced to keep it in its current form, and ended up hiring a director for ROTJ whom Lucas would direct through.
-The Ewoks and their antics are mostly responsible for the lighter tone.
-The scenes that don't involve them (Jabba's palace, the Emperor, etc) are still pretty dark.
+Interestingly enough, Lucas, who didn't direct either film, wanted The Empire Strikes Back to be lighter and softer; he was eventually convinced to keep it in its current form, and ended up hiring a director for ROTJ whom Lucas would direct through; nevertheless, The Ewoks and their antics are mostly responsible for the lighter tone, while the scenes that don't involve them (Jabba's palace, the Emperor, etc) are still pretty dark.

 The Evil Dead is a straight horror film.
 The remake/sequel Evil Dead 2 added elements of dark comedy and even slapstick to the mix.
 Finally, Army of Darkness focused mostly on wisecracks and slapstick action, playing like a parody of an action fantasy film.

 Mad Max is an extremely bleak film with a brutal, downer ending.
-Even though Mad Max 2: The Road Warrior takes place After the End, it manages to have a lighter tone than the original film.
+Even though The Road Warrior takes place After the End, it manages to have a lighter tone than the original film.
 The villains are less psychotic, there are many more sympathetic characters, and the ending is bittersweet.
-Mad Max Beyond Thunderdome further lightens the mood, with a plot focusing on a group of tribal children who dispatch enemies with frying pans, and who aren't forced to face the machine guns and molotov cocktails of the first film.
+Mad Max: Beyond Thunderdome further lightens the mood, with a plot focusing on a group of tribal children who dispatch enemies with frying pans, and who aren't forced to face the machine guns and molotov cocktails of the first film.

 RoboCop 3 intentionally toned down the extreme violence, profanity, and drug use of the first two in order to appeal to children.
 It bombed miserably.

 Within The Dark Knight Saga itself, The Dark Knight Rises.
 While it still maintains a comparatively serious tone to many other Superhero films, it's more of a straight-up action movie than its predecessor (which can be considered more of a depressing drama on psychopathy - in other words, impossibly dark), and even has a happy ending.